 The Waterloo Region Sexual Assault Treatment Centre is located at St Mary's Hospital.
 They have all the resources to assist individuals who experience sexual assault and can collect evidence in the event that you wish to press criminal charges now or in the future.

 24 Hour Support Line: 519-741-8633

 Services include 24 Hour Support Line, Individual & Group Counselling (Free & Confidential), Accompaniment to Hospital, Police, or Court.

 Phone: Extension 22222 or 519-888-4911

-When campus police receive a complaint of sexual assault, the matter is referred to the Waterloo Regional Police Service (WRPS) (major case/sex crimes unit).
-Campus police ensure appropriate services are provided to individuals such as counselling, accommodation change, and schedule change to ensure the individual is adequately supported.
+When campus Special Constable Service receives a complaint of sexual assault, the matter is referred to the Waterloo Regional Police Service (WRPS) (major case/sex crimes unit).
+Campus Special Constable Service ensures appropriate services are provided to individuals such as counselling, accommodation change, and schedule change to ensure the individual is adequately supported.